JuanPZuluaga/JuanPZuluaga.github.io/_pages/about.md

 ### 2017
 ======

-- September: Arrived in Gijon, Spain to start a Master's degree in Mechatronics Engineering
+- September: Arrived in Gijon, Spain to start a Master's degree in Mechatronics Engineering!
+Gijon is such a nice coastal town!

 - January: I got the exciting news that I was accepted at the [**The Joint Master Degree in Mechatronic Engineering, EU4M**](https://www.eu4m.eu/inicio).
 This program allows students to select from 2 to 3 (out of 5) universities where to go for studies.
 I will start at the University of Oviedo in Spain, then I will go to ISPU (Ivanovo, Russia) and finally to ENSMM in France!